April 08, 2020

 “When we introduce a few minutes of mindfulness and meditation into our day, suddenly we become very aware that we have the ability to focus more, to sleep better, to worry less, because mindfulness pulls us back into the present moment and what we can control,” Lusk said.

-Carnegie Mellon's leadership in adopting the meditation app university-wide and its research collaborations with the company led Headspace to select CMU and Pittsburgh for kicking off its “Happy Healthy America” tour last November.
+Carnegie Mellon's leadership in adopting the meditation app university-wide and its research collaborations with the company led Headspace to select CMU and Pittsburgh for kicking off its “Happy Healthy America” tour in November 2019.
 The free event featured two days of mindfulness and meditation activities in nearby Schenley Plaza inside a giant bubble structure.